syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Data-Binding.md

 For more information on creating and consuming Entity Framework, please refer this [link]( http://www.asp.net/web-forms/overview/older-versions-getting-started/getting-started-with-ef/the-entity-framework-and-aspnet-getting-started-part-1)
 {% endseealso %}

-## Linq to SQL
+## LINQ to SQL

-The Linq to SQL can be used as the data source of the Grid in which the data model of a relational database is mapped to an object model and allow us to use the LINQ technology to access SQL database.
+The LINQ to SQL can be used as the data source of the Grid in which the data model of a relational database is mapped to an object model and allow us to use the LINQ technology to access SQL database.

 The following code example describes the above behavior.